clewisdavis/clewisdavis.github.io/notes-vercel-sdk.md

 The `createStreamableUI` function belongs to the `ai/rec` module and helps you create a stream that can send React components to the client.

-So on teh server, you are directly rendering the `<WeatherCard/>` component with teh props passed to it, and then streaming it to the client 📣 🫢.
+So on teh server, you are directly rendering the `<WeatherCard/>` component with the props passed to it, and then streaming it to the client 📣 🫢.
 As a results, on the client side, you only need to render the UI that is streamed from the server.

 ```JAVASCRIPT
 return (